Chick-fil-A: The Fourth Estate

 On the other side of the coin, 3% of U.S. consumers would say they heard something negative about Chick-fil-A before the story broke nationally.
 At the height of the same news cycle, there was a tenfold increase in negative buzz, which in the two full years after the coverage settled in at a significantly higher 10% negative buzz.

 For PR, there are a few takeaways to all this.
-For one, of all the media that companies manage -- the Paid, Earned, Shared and Owned -- national news is far and away the most volatile in terms of reach and resonance with people.
+For one, of all the media that companies manage -- the Paid, Earned, Shared and Owned -- national news is far and away the most impactful in terms of reach and resonance with people.
 Keep in mind, in both the two full years before before and the two full years after the Los Angeles Times headline, Chick-fil-A was spending hundreds of millions of dollars on television commercials and highways billboards featuring their iconic cows urging people to "Eat Mor Chiken."
 Chick-fil-A buzz in those years was consistently, statistically, flat.
 That's not a knock on advertising.
 Brand-building, after all, is an incremental growth business.
-PR manages variance and volatility.
+PR, by comparison, manages variance and volatility.

 Two, the Chick-fil-A story exposed longstanding vulnerabilities in traditional media metrics developed to measure the reach and resonance of news with people.
 Natural language processors are widely used to score the tonality of news coverage.
 Based on assumptions about how people interpret words used in the coverage, the tonality of the Chick-fil-A coverage was by any measure highly negative.
 But in the daily polling, a significantly higher number of people interpreted the Chick-fil-A news as positive.